 Tennis shoes or football shoes with molded rubber cleats can be worn by the players.
 No metal or hard plastic cleats!
-Mouth guards are required to be worn but will not be provided.
-Footballs, flag belts, and kicking tees will be provided.
+Mouth guards are required to be worn and may be purchased at the Civic Center.
+Footballs, flag belts, and kicking tees are provided.

 Youth participating in Wahoo Parks and Recreation youth sports are required to wear approved WP&R uniform t-shirts (primarily the blue & red WP&R shirts).
 Community teams and organizations will need to wear a shirt approved via Bob Schmidt that displays the WP&R logo.